Navy investigates video of dogs attacking Kaepernick fill-in

 The Navy said the “initial indications” are that no active duty personnel or equipment were used in the demonstration at the “independent organization’s event.”

-The Navy Seals Museum is located in Fort Pierce, Florida, which is north of West Palm Beach on the state's Atlantic Coast.
+The Navy SEAL Museum is located in Fort Pierce, Florida, which is north of West Palm Beach on the state’s Atlantic Coast.
+According to its website, the National Navy UDT-SEAL Museum is the only museum dedicated solely to preserving the history of the U.S. Navy SEALs and their predecessors.

+The museum’s stated main objective is the promotion of public education, with events for both children and adults.
+Children between the ages of 10 and 15 were recently given firsthand demonstrations on the care and training of working dogs as part of the museums “Frogman Foundry” program.
+The museum is not officially connected to the Navy.
+It was designated as a National Museum by an act of Congress and signed into law in 2008.

 (0) comments